Skip to content

 The Usta Art Work

 This is one art that surprised me a lot!
-I had seen a few paintings in Narendra Bhawan and when we visited Mr Ajmal Hussain Usta in his Workshop, I could join the dots.
+I had seen a few paintings in Narendra Bhawan and when we visited Mr Ajmal Hussain Usta in his Workshop, we could join the dots.
 Usta art is a generic term used for the media of Naqqashi and Manoti art practiced by Usta artisans from the Bikaner.
 It is said to have originated in Persia and later came to India.

 Usta art is the art of embossing with gold and meenakari (an art famous for gold jewelry in Rajasthan).
-I ahve written a detailed post on Usta Art Bikaner.
-We suggest, even if you do not wish to buy anything, do drop in to see his work.
+We have written a detailed post on Usta Art Bikaner.

-12. Miniature art & paintings
+Miniature art & paintings

 top 15 things to do bikaner @lemonicks.com